JR Motorsports: Car No. 9 history

 On December 18, 2018, it was announced that the No. 9 car would be driven by Zane Smith for eight races while other drivers fill out the other 25 races; however, on January 25, 2019, it was announced that Noah Gragson would drive the No. 9 car full-time while Smith will run 8 races in the new No. 8 entry.
-In his first year with JRM, Gragson scored no wins, but had six top-fives and 22 top-10s while finishing eighth in the points standings.
+In his first year with JRM, Gragson scored no wins, but had six top-fives and 22 top-tens while finishing eighth in the points standings.

 Gragson began the 2020 season with his first career win at Daytona.
 He also scored his second victory at Bristol.
-In addition, Gragson recorded 17 top-fives and 25 top-10s, finishing fifth in the points standings.
+In addition, Gragson recorded seventeen top-fives and 25 top-tens, finishing fifth in the points standings.

-The 2021 season for Gragson began with a 32nd place finish at Daytona.
+The 2021 season for Gragson began with a 32nd-place finish at Daytona.
 His run that season was marred by six DNFs, but back-to-back wins at Darlington and Richmond put him in the playoffs for the third season in a row.
 Gragson won again at Martinsville and finished the season third in the standings.

 Gragson began the 2022 season with a third-place finish at Daytona.
 He also scored wins at Phoenix, Talladega, and Pocono.
 At Road America, Gragson had an on-road scuffle with Sage Karam, resulting in him triggering a 13-car pileup on lap 25.
 He was fined US$35,000 and docked 30 driver and owner points for the incident.
 On August 10, 2022, it was announced that Gragson would leave JRM to go drive the Petty GMS Motorsports No. 42 in the NASCAR Cup Series.
 At the September Darlington race, Gragson won a three-car battle with Sheldon Creed and Kyle Larson on the closing laps.
 He also won the next three races at Kansas, Bristol, and Texas, becoming the first driver since Sam Ard in 1983 to win four straight Xfinity Series races.
 Gragson won at Homestead to make his second Championship 4 appearance.